 Companies that have developed a new health solution would do well to invest more in understanding the ecosystem to ensure that every part of their solution works together to create a positive, seamless experience.
-At Karten Design, we learned that it is essential to study the entire ecosystem in order to create impactful solutions and improve the healthcare experience.
+At Karten Design, we learned that it is essential to study the entire ecosystem to develop impactful solutions and improve the healthcare experience.
 Our “Voice of the Ecosystem” approach is a framework for innovation and provides companies with strategic areas for opportunity rooted in a systemic view of stakeholder needs and experiences.
-It is important to understand the entire consumer journey and experiences by covering dynamic issues that are constantly evolving in consumers’ everyday lives.
-Identify the fundamental needs of all stakeholders in order to apply new technologies in the most effective and meaningful way beyond its allure.
+It is essential to understand the entire consumer journey and experiences by covering dynamic issues that are continually evolving in consumers’ everyday lives.
+Identify the fundamental needs of all stakeholders to apply new technologies in the most effective and meaningful way beyond its allure.
 Knowing how to convert data to information for where and when users need it is critical.

 2. Find a simple, unmet need and start from there

-To find an unmet need within the world of health, it is important to consider the patient journey, experience mapping, and clinical workflows.
+It is essential to consider the patient journey, experience mapping, and clinical workflows to discover unmet needs within the world of health.
 By understanding the dynamics of these relationships and workflows, companies can identify areas ripe for digital innovations.
 For example, in Karten Design’s project for Halyard Health, recording pain scores was the simple data point that served multiple purposes for the patient and provider.
 This simple task became the hook that created “stickiness” with patients.

 3. Iterate frequently

 Assigning, and incentivizing, a dedicated team with the job of moving fast is an essential organizational move.
 Apply lean processes that emphasize speed as much as they emphasize quality, efficiency, and eliminations of waste.
 Prototype to receive customer input quickly.
 Fast innovators test prototypes with customers, worrying less about the imperfections that they know are there and focusing more on the insights they may gain from consumer reactions and feedback.
-Using an adaptive approach, good innovation systems take advantage of the experience curve to speed up the entire process.
+Good innovation systems take advantage of the experience curve to speed up the entire process.

 4. Maximize the value of medical data-driven analytics

 From wearables and on-demand solutions to clinical devices and wellness apps, big data has already begun to make us rethink how we treat patients.
-There is no greater opportunity to leverage big data and significantly impact healthcare delivery, healthcare systems, and bolster the patient/clinician relationship.
-For example, data taken from popular fitness apps and wearables could shift the focus to preventative care, even identifying the earliest indications of future disease.
+There is no more significant opportunity to leverage big data and significantly impact healthcare delivery, healthcare systems, and bolster the patient/clinician relationship.
+For example, data taken from favorite fitness apps and wearables could shift the focus to preventative care, even identifying the earliest indications of future disease.
 According to a recent Health Trends Report published by Stanford Medicine, data has the potential to significantly impact clinicians and providers, how institutions partner together, how to rationalize cost, and how to protect patient privacy.
-The story of data’s impact on healthcare remains to be seen but it’s certain that it’s reach will go beyond day-to-day care.
+The story of data’s impact on healthcare remains to be seen, but it’s inevitable that its reach will go beyond day-to-day care.